HarshvardhanAgrawal02/100-days-of-code-in-python-Angela-Yu/Day04-rock-paper-scissors/README.md

 <summary>Click to see sample game outputs</summary>

 ```
 What do you choose?
-Type 0 for Rock, 1 for Paper or 2 for Scissors<br>
+Type 0 for Rock, 1 for Paper or 2 for Scissors
 0

     _______